The dunnhumby Quarterly: January 2023

 Is there a light at the end of the tunnel?
 While grocery sales will likely be up 6-8% YoY, inflation-adjusted sales will actually be in negative territory.
 At the same time, disposable income – a significant component to stimulus-related spending – is softening.
 This contraction in inflation-adjusted sales is likely mostly due to shoppers shifting behaviors to lower priced products, lower priced channels, and fewer non essentials, as inflation for food-at-home prices will likely persist at these historic levels.
 In this article, we do a deeper dive into consumer behavior data and share what the numbers mean for grocers.

-MARCH: HOW ARE CERTAIN RETAILERS RESPONDING
+SOON: HOW ARE CERTAIN RETAILERS RESPONDING

 Retailer Spotlight: Costco